vitessio/website/content/en/docs/14.0/reference/vreplication/movetables.md

 <div class="cmd">

-Source tablet types to replicate from (e.g. primary, replica, rdonly).
+Source tablet types to replicate from (e.g. PRIMARY, REPLICA, RDONLY).
 Defaults to --vreplication_tablet_type parameter value for the tablet, which has the default value of "in_order:REPLICA,PRIMARY".

 </div>